Interference Reduction in Virtual Cell Optimization: Introduction

-This work aims to mitigate the effect of interference between virtual cells while limiting the requirement of additional CSI from outside each virtual cell.
+This work aims to mitigate the effect of interference \textit{between} virtual cells while limiting the requirement of additional CSI from outside each virtual cell.
 In particular, we assume that the BSs across the network only exchange knowledge of the number of users that they serve to allocate frequency bands.
 We propose a frequency allocation scheme that creates an interference graph that depicts interfering BSs based on their distance.
 The nodes of this graph are the BSs in the network.
 Two BS nodes are connected by an edge if they interfere with one another.
 We assume that two BSs interfere with one another if they do not belong to the same virtual BS cluster and the distance between them is smaller than a predefined threshold.
-We note that the interference graph only depends on the choice virtual BSs and the predefined distance threshold and is static.
+Therefore, the interference graph only depends on the choice virtual BSs and the predefined distance threshold and is static.
 Once the interference graph is created, we allocate frequency bands to the BSs based on the number of users they serve.
 This can be performed either by selecting a designated BS in the network to allocate frequency bands, or by a network central controller, if such exists.
 We measure the performance of our scheme by the number of {\em unsatisfied users} in the system, defined as those who cannot achieve their constant guaranteed bit rate (CGBR), which is assumed to be the same across all the users in the network.
 Our numerical results demonstrate the reduction in the number of unsatisfied users for a mmWave cellular network.
 We note that our scheme does not require complex scheduling or time sharing schemes inside or outside the virtual cells to achieve the CGBR.
+Furthermore, our scheme is also compatible with cooperative decoding schemes with limited-capacity backhaul links that are surveyed in \cite{5594708}.

 The remainder of the paper is organized as follows: Section \ref{sec:network_model} presents the network model and problem formulation.
 Section \ref{sec:virtual_cell_create} depicts the process of forming the virtual cells.
 Section \ref{sec:inter_reduction} proposes our interference reduction scheme.
 Section \ref{sec:numerical_results} presents numerical results that demonstrate the reduction in the number of unsatisfied users our scheme provides.
 Finally, Section \ref{sec:conclusion} concludes the paper.